vecipher/Clematis3/docs/m13/overview.md

 **Status:** Frozen on **2025-10-06 SGT**. v3 is a stable, reproducible baseline.
 No breaking changes will be made to the v1 configuration or snapshot schemas before v4.

 > TL;DR: Config **v1** and Snapshot **v1** are locked.
 Identity is cross-OS.
 Builds are reproducible.
 Windows file I/O is atomic.
 Errors are typed.
+Shadow/perf diagnostics are segregated under `logs/perf/` and excluded from identity.
 Everything else is conservative and default-OFF.

 ---